cqse/teamscale-jacoco-agent/agent/USAGE.md

 HTTP file uploads or directly to Teamscale in regular intervals while the application is running.
 Coverage is also transferred when the application is shut down.

+In a manual test environment (default) the agent dumps the collected coverage as a line-based JaCoCo coverage report.
+In contrast when started as HTTP server in an automated build environment the agent listens for test events (which are sent via the REST API) and generates reports that contain method-based testwise coverage.
+For more details see the `HTTP server mode` section below.

 Configure the agent on your application's JVM:

     -javaagent:AGENTJAR=OPTIONS